 01644 420 280

 Most excursions have been fixed for Tuesdays this year.
 Should the weather be bad on any Tuesday, the excursion will take place the next day, a Wednesday, and will thereafter be cancelled if the weather is again adverse.
-Additional excursions for March and April will be announced at the indoor meetings.

 This cruise is the easiest and best way to see the towering cliffs full of amazing numbers of nesting Gannets.
 Black Guillemots, Common Guillemots, Cormorants, Fulmars, Kittiwakes, Razorbills and Shags all nest on the island.
 Also nowadays, after the extermination of the rats, numbers of Puffins can be seen, whilst Manx Shearwaters should be skimming over the waves searching for food.